INFO

 An enzymatic test kit for determination of acetic acid in foods, beverages and other samples.
 Contains ready to use aqueous buffer,

 MDH/Citrate synthase enzyme suspension, ACS enzyme diluent, and acetic acid standard.
 Also contains in dry form Acetyl Co-A Synthetase, which is dissolved in ACS enzyme diluent, and Coenzyme powder, which is dissolve in deionized water.
-Features:
+Features:- Reconstituted Coenzyme Solution and Acetyl Co-A Synthetase Solutions have extended shelf life.
+Both are stable for 3 months following dissolution.

 AA-F150 (75 tests)

 2. The Flex CalculatorTM, which automatically calculates acetic acid content in G/L based on the acetic acid ΔABS and extinction coefficient equations.
-The user simply enters A0,A1, and Avalues into the Flex CalculatorTM The Calculator assists in estimating free acetic acid by providing a plot to facilitate the extrapolation of A2 absorbance values at the time of ACS enzyme addition.
+The user simply enters A0,A1, and A2 values into the Flex CalculatorTM The Calculator assists in estimating free acetic acid by providing a plot to facilitate the extrapolation of A2 absorbance values at the time of ACS enzyme addition.

 D-Glucose/Fructose UniFlex Reagent (=GF-F)